practicalcomputerscience/MicrobenchmarkGPHLlanguages/25 - LLVM compiler infrastructure/README.md

 $
 ```

 However, command _sudo apt install llvm_, which installed LLVM version 23, has been installed into directory: _/usr/lib/llvm-23_, and only installed the core LLVM framework and not the clang compiler frontend.
-This installation can be done like this (in Ubuntu 24):
+That installation can be done like this (in Ubuntu 24):

 ```
 $ sudo apt install clang-23 llvm-23-dev